Vanderbilt-Student-Volunteers-Science/New_VSVS_Scheduler/docs/OnboardingNewITMembersx.md

     git clone https://github.com/Vanderbilt-Student-Volunteers-Science/New_VSVS_Scheduler.git
     ```

 #### 1.4.2.
-Using PyCharm
+Using VSCode

-Alternatively, you can use PyCharm's GUI to clone the repository:
+Alternatively, you can use VSCode's GUI to clone the repository.
+[This guide](https://code.visualstudio.com/docs/sourcecontrol/github) walks you through the extensions you need to install and any extra steps you need to take to be able to clone a repo in the GUI.
-1. Open PyCharm.
-2. Click on "File" in the top menu.
-3. Select "New" and then "Project from Version Control."
-4. Choose "Git."
-5. In the "URL" field, enter `https://github.com/Vanderbilt-Student-Volunteers-Science/New_VSVS_Scheduler.git`
-6. Choose the directory where you want to save the repository in the "Directory" field.
-7. Click the "Clone" button.

 ### 1.5.
 Setting Up a Virtual Environment